Distance: 75 miles one way

 The Bear Camp ride described in Adding Miles under the Gold Beach Century in our list runs parallel to the Tour de Fronds route a stone’s throw to the south.

-At the Glendale end you can continue on Cow Creek Rd. past the West Fork turn-off and turn around when the riding gets poor.
-This is all very good stuff, though often dry and hot—avoid it on hot summer middays.
+At the Glendale end you can continue on Cow Creek Rd. past the West Fork turn-off and ride until the riding gets poor, then turn around.
+This is all very good stuff and plenty of it, though often dry and hot—avoid it on hot summer middays.
 It follows Cow Creek downstream on the way out, so it’s an almost imperceptible descent, which of course will be a slight climb coming back, and I don’t think there’s a hill in the entire road.
 It eventually comes out in Riddle on Hwy 5, but miles before that it changes from a tranquil, lovely, meandering back road into cycling hell—big, busy, straight, commercial—so expect to turn around about mile 34.

-The road from Powers north to Hwy 42—the Powers Highway or #542—is surprisingly wonderful, a constantly varied roller coaster through pretty farming country.
+The road from Powers north to Hwy 42—the Powers Highway or #542—is surprisingly good, a constantly varied roller coaster through pretty farming country.

 NF 33 continues south of where we joined it for many miles past our route’s turn-off.
 It’s officially the Rogue-Coquille Scenic Highway, and you can ride it to Agness and all the way to Gold Beach.
 The road is lined with campgrounds, which usually means vacation traffic, and it’s popular with motorcycles, but in my experience the road is next to vehicle-free anyway.
 The road to Agness involves 11+ miles of gravel and a major climb up to a summit and down the back side—the Tour de Fronds runs a loop route to Agness and back if you want support (thanks to Slim and Sandy of the Tour de Fronds for this info).